-- A. A fully enclosed timber boundary fence or dividing fence built in accordance with established construction techniques, and - i) the height of the dividing fence to be 1800 millimetres except with respect to the front setback area; - ii) the height of the boundary fence to not exceed 1800 millimetres. - B. A dividing fence constructed of corrugated fibre reinforced pressed cement or metal sheeting erected in accordance with the manufacturer's specifications and which satisfies the following specifications: - (a) a minimum in-ground length of 25 per cent of the total length of the sheet, but in any case shall have a minimum in-ground depth of 600 millimetres; - (b) the total height and depth of the fence to consist of a single continuous fibre reinforced cement or steel sheet; - (c) the sheets to be lapped and capped with extruded "snap-fit" type capping in accordance with the manufacturer's instructions or established construction techniques; and - (d) the height of the dividing fence to be 1800 millimetres, except with respect to the front setback. - C. A boundary fence or dividing fence constructed of brick, masonry, stone or concrete, which satisfies the following specifications: - (a) concrete footings with minimum dimensions of 225 millimetres x 150 millimetres for single leaf walls or 300mm x 300mm for double leaf walls; - (b) fences to be offset a minimum of 200 millimetres at maximum 3000 millimetres centres or 225 millimetres x 100 millimetres engaged piers to be provided at maximum 3,000 millimetres centres; - (c) expansion joints in accordance with the manufacturer's written instructions; and - (d) the height of the dividing fence to be 1,800 millimetres except with respect to the front setback area. - (e) The height of the boundary fence to not exceed 1800 millimetres.
+- A. A fully enclosed timber boundary fence or dividing fence built in accordance with established construction techniques.
+The height of the dividing fence shall not exceed to be 1800 millimetres except with respect to the front setback area for which there is no minimum height but which is subject to clause 2.2.
+The height of the boundary fence to not exceed 1800 millimetres. - B. A dividing fence constructed of corrugated fibre reinforced pressed cement or steel metal sheeting erected in accordance with the manufacturer's specifications or and which satisfies the following specifications: - (a) a minimum in-ground length of 25 per cent of the total length of the sheet, but in any case shall have a minimum in-ground depth of 600 millimetres; - (b) the total height and depth of the fence to consist of a single continuous fibre reinforced cement or steel sheet; - (c) the sheets to be lapped and capped with extruded "snap-fit" type capping in accordance with the manufacturer's instructions or established construction techniques; and - (d) the height of the dividing fence to be 1800 millimetres, except with respect to the front setback except with respect to the front setback area for which there is no minimum height but which is subject to clause 2.2. - C. A boundary fence or dividing fence constructed of brick, masonry, stone or concrete, which satisfies the following specifications: - (a) Concrete footings with minimum dimensions of minimum-225 millimetres x 150 millimetres for single leaf walls or 300mm x 300mm for double-concrete 15 Megapascals or 300 millimetres x 175 millimetres brick laid in cement mortar; - (b) Fences to be offset a minimum of 200 millimetres at maximum 3000 millimetres centres or 225 millimetres x 100 millimetres engaged piers to be provided at maximum 3,000 millimetres centres; - (c) expansion joints in accordance with the manufacturer's written instructions; and - (d) the height of the dividing fence shall not exceed to be 1,800 millimetres except with respect to the front setback area for which there is no minimum height but which is subject to clause 2.2.
+The height of the boundary fence to not exceed 1800 millimetres.